Tractable Computation of Expected Kernels

-The aim of this section is to explore under what structural constraints on circuits, an exact and efficient computation of expected kernels is allowed.
-But before we characterize tractability in the circuit language, we first need to consider: \textit{can we represent kernels as circuits?} And further, how can the computation of expected kernels be formulated as circuit operations?
-To answer the first question, we define kernel circuits (KCs) to be the circuit representations of kernel functions that measure similarities between the input pairs. \begin{mydef} A KC on domain $\xdomain \times \xdomain$ is a circuit encoding a symmetric kernel function $k: \xdomain \times \xdomain \rightarrow \real^+$. \end{mydef} \paragraph{Remark.} To verify that a given KC is positive definite, it is sufficient to verify that the input units are positive definite kernels and that the sum parameters are positive since the positive definite kernel family is closed under summation and product.
+The aim of this section is to investigate under what structural constraints on circuits an exact and efficient computation of expected kernels is possible.
+But before we characterize tractability in the circuit language, we need to consider \textit{whether also kernels can be represented as circuits}.
+To answer this question we define kernel circuits (KCs) to be the circuit representations of kernel functions that measure similarities between input pairs defined on the kernel domain. \begin{mydef} A KC on domain $\xdomain \times \xdomain$ is a circuit encoding a symmetric kernel function $k: \xdomain \times \xdomain \rightarrow \real^+$. \end{mydef} \paragraph{Remark.} To verify that a given KC is positive definite, it is sufficient to verify that the input units are positive definite kernels and that the sum parameters are positive since the positive definite kernel family is closed under summation and product.
 Moreover, it can be done tractably in time linear in the number of input units in the KC.